ajraymond/gptinfo/README.md

 # partition_info
-This is a toy partition table parser that supports GUID Partition Table (GPT).
+This is a toy partition table parser that supports GUID Partition Table (GPT) and Master Boot Record (MBR).